Klaus-Tockloth/certstate/README.md

 Program:
   Name    : ./certstate
-  Release : 0.1.0 - 2018/09/23
+  Release : 0.2.0 - 2018/09/24
   Purpose : monitor public key certificate
-  Info    : Prints public key certificate details offered by tls service.
+  Info    : Prints public key certificate details offered by TLS service.

 What does this tool do?
-  - connects to a tls service and grabs the public key certificate
+  - connects to a TLS service and grabs the public key certificate
   - if certificate contains OCSP stapling data: parses the data
   - if certificate contains link to OCSP service: requests the status
   - prints out a subset (the important part) of the collected data